radiospiel/pipe2me/README.md

 pipe2me and pipe2me-client are open sourced.
 Your contributions and pull requests are welcome.

 Please use the git trimWhitespace tool from [https://github.com/radiospiel/git-trim-whitespace](https://github.com/radiospiel/git-trim-whitespace).
 It helps **tremendously** with whitespace issues.

 Please read the note on licensing below, though.

 ## Developer mode

 If you want to hack on the web backend, you can start developer mode, in which the entire backend is reloaded for each request.
-To start developer mode run these commands:
+Developer mode loads the entire pipe2me server, and runs an additional backend process, which completely reloads for each incoming HTTP(S) request.

     # reconfigure and start all processes
     rake start